ykEddie/code-journal/README.md

 Made a README full of assets such as premade colour boards and keywords for the vision I have for projects.
 Think it's very useful.
 - Also little tip Ash gave about making the root and presetting the colours as variables in CSS was quite helpful

+## January 27th

+Goal: Mess around with grid, figure out how to use it to sort pictures/images in a sort of gallery

+- I think grid is way easier than flexbox, and it's honestly more simple to me
+- The command `grid-template-colums: repeat(4, 1fr)` for example is really useful rather than having to type it out multiple times